stevekochscience/sqlschool/_posts/2014-02-01-aggregation-functions.markdown

            month,
            COUNT(*) as count
       FROM tutorial.aapl_historical_stock_price
-     GROUP BY 1, 2
+     GROUP BY year, month
-     ORDER BY 2, 1
+     ORDER BY month, year

 There's one thing to be aware of as you group by multiple columns: SQL evaluates the aggregations before the `LIMIT` clause.
 If you don't group by any columns, you'll get a 1-row result &mdash; no problem there.
 If you group by a column with enough unique values that it exceeds the `LIMIT` number, what will happen is that aggregates will be calculated, and then some rows will simply be omitted from the results.
 This is actually a nice way to do things because you know you're going to get the correct aggregates.
 If SQL cut the table down to 100 rows, then performed the aggregations, your results would be substantially different.
 The above query's results exceed 100 rows, so it is a perfect example.
 Try removing the limit and running it again.